basilisp-lang/basilisp/docs/reader.rst

 Reader
 ======

-In most Lisps, the reader is the component responsible for reading in thet extual representation of the program into memory as data structures.
+In most Lisps, the reader is the component responsible for reading in the textual representation of the program into memory as data structures.
 Lisps are typically referred to as *homoiconic*, since that representation typically matches the syntax tree exactly in memory.
 This is in contrast to a non-homoiconic language such as Java or Python, which typically parses a textual program into an abstract syntax tree which captures the *meaning* of the textual program, but not necessarily the structure.